2016 MAC women's basketball tournament

 The 2016 Mid-American Conference women's basketball tournament is a post-season basketball tournament for the Mid-American Conference (MAC) 2015–16 college basketball season.
-Tournament first-round games will be held on campus sites at the higher seed on March 7.
-The remaining rounds will be held at Quicken Loans Arena in Cleveland between March 9–12.
-The winner of the tournament will receive the conference's automatic bid into the 2016 NCAA tournament.
+Tournament first-round games were held on campus sites at the higher seed on March 7.
+The remaining rounds were held at Quicken Loans Arena in Cleveland between March 9–12.
+The winner of the tournament received the conference's automatic bid into the 2016 NCAA tournament.

 Defending champion Ohio earned the #1 seed.
 Both of Ohio's conference losses had come against eight-seeded Buffalo.
 The young Bulls defeated #9 seed Bowling Green and then upset Ohio for a third time that season in the quarter-final.
 Buffalo then defeated fifth-seeded Akron and regular season runner-up Central Michigan to win the tournament championship.
 Stephanie Reid of Buffalo was the MVP.
 With the automatic bid, Buffalo lost to Ohio State in the NCAA Tournament.

 Format

-Unlike with the recent tournaments, where the top two seeds received byes into the semifinals, with the three and four seeds receiving a bye to the quarterfinals.
-The tournament will revert to the original structure.
-The top four seeds will receive just one bye into the quarterfinals.
+In the recent tournaments, the top two seeds received byes into the semifinals and the three and four seeds received a bye to the quarterfinals.
+The tournament reverted to the original structure.
+The top four seeds received just one bye into the quarterfinals.